Macau Attractions - Things to Do

 |Municipal Council, Senado Square|

 Macau has a rich heritage from both its Chinese and Portuguese past that includes many outstanding examples of western and oriental art and culture.
-Here you will find Chinese temples, catholic churches; ancient forts and other historical relics within a modern environment that bear testimony to a cultural blend of east and west.
+Macau points of interest are of many styles, such as Chinese temples, catholic churches; ancient forts and other historical relics within a modern environment that bear testimony to a cultural blend of east and west.
+Hereunder lists what to do in Macau in different areas:

 Macau comprises the Macau Peninsula and the outlying islands of Taipa and Coloane.
 Popular sightseeing places that form part of a visitor's itinerary are spread all over the Peninsula.